adamzvolanek/DevRack/docker-compose/README.md

 # DevRack Docker-Compose

 This covers how to deploy the entire stack via docker-compose.
-Once a 'compose-up' is issued for each stack, please follow the documentation to continue following along.
-Link Pending however will be utilizing of the services in the [docs](/docker-compose/docs/) directory.
+Once a 'compose-up' is issued for each stack, please follow the respective dockers documentation by following my [BookStack Instance](https://docs.adamzvolanek.com) or [WikiJS Instance](https://wiki.adamzvolanek.com).
+Both will have identical content.

 ## Using docker-compose plugin on Unraid